-- 1.3 The requirements of Section 3, paragraph 3.7 3.15, in the main document do not apply to this re-opener. - Demonstration of needs case / problem statement - 1.4 An application must provide the original justification for the existing planned activity that was submitted to the Authority, or through a recognised industry process (eg NOA). - 1.5 An application must also provide the justification for the proposed alternative activity.
-This must include a CBA comparing the two activities, expected outputs related to the two activities, and year of delivery of the two activities. - 1.6 The licensee must set out the overall value to Network A's consumers and Network B's consumers of cancelling an existing planned activity, and another network carrying out an alternative activity in order to solve the original issue.
-The value comprises not only the quantifiable benefits (as set out below) but any additional value to consumers that is not necessarily quantifiable such as benefits to the wider energy system. - 1.7 The licensee must also demonstrate a net benefit to the relevant group(s) of consumers (further information on net benefits provided below).
+1.3 The requirements of Section 3, paragraph 3.78 - 3.15, in the main document do not apply to this re-opener.

+Demonstration of needs case / problem statement

+- 1.4 An application must provide a copy of the original justification, including the original needs case, for the existing planned activity that was submitted to the Authority, or through a recognised industry process (eg NOA). - 1.5 An application must also provide the justification for the proposed alternative activity.
+This must include a CBA comparing the two activities, expected outputs and/or project deliverables related to the two activities, and year of delivery of the two activities. - 1.6 The licensee must set out the overall value to Network A's consumers and Network B's consumers of cancelling an existing planned activity, and another network carrying out an alternative activity in order to solve the original issue.of the reallocation to the consumers of both Network A and Network B. The value comprises not only the quantifiable benefits (as set out below) but any additional value to consumers that is not necessarily quantifiable in financial terms such as benefits to the wider energy systemand evidence of consumer support through stakeholder engagement.

-1.8 The application must set out the problem that the alternative activity is designed to solve, including context, sites, risks, and how the proposed reallocation of RIIO-2 price control funds is in the best interests of future and existing consumers.
+- 1.7 The licensee must also demonstrate a net benefit to the relevant group(s) of consumers (further information on net benefits provided belowin paragraphs 1.15 1.24). - 1.8 The application must set out the problem that the alternative activity is designed to solve, including context, sites, risks, and how the proposed reallocation of RIIO-1 or RIIO-2 price control funds is in the best interests of future and existing consumers.

-- 1.9 Costs must be provided for both the existing planned activity and the proposed new activity. - 1.10 We recognise that an agreement between two licensees to submit an application under this re-opener may incur costs related to the change of activity, such as foregoing potential gains under the Totex Incentive Mechanism, or adjustments to related output delivery incentives. - 1.11 Where this is the case we acknowledge that networks may negotiate compensation between themselves to recover these costs.
+- 1.9 Costs must be provided for both the existing planned activity and the proposed new activity. - 1.10 We recognise that an agreement between two licensees to submit an application under this re-opener may incur costs related to the change of activity, such as foregoing potential gains under the Totex Incentive Mechanism, or adjustments to related output delivery incentives.outputs and/or project deliverables. - 1.11 Where this is the case we acknowledge that networks may negotiate compensation between themselves to recover these costs.
 An application must also contain the amount and the rationale of any such arrangement made between the applying network and the partner network, or state that none such has or will be made.
 Any such amount need not be included in the CBA assessment. - 1.12 The application must also set out which output conditions and/or performance-related payments will be affected by the change, for both the applying licensee and the Partner Licensee(s).